poverholt/record-sort-gr/README.md

 resetting the record list again.

 The Postman test collection and test environments files can be found at /test of the project.
-One environment is for http://localhost:8000 and one is for Heroku location.
-TODO.
+One environment targets http://localhost:8000 and one targets the Heroku record server installation.
 To use these, you must import them into a Postman installation.
 Note that the localhost environment can only be used with the desktop installation of Postman.